Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: The proposed approach

-Figure \ref{fig:atmwb} illustrates the block diagram of the first ATM approach.
+Figure \ref{fig:atmwb} illustrates the block diagram of the ATM$_{bef}$ system.
 As shown in the figure, the SE model is used to provide the embedded speech code vector, $\mathbf{z}_{L+1}[n]$, from the output of the $L$-th LSTM hidden layer.
-We then create the context information of speech by concatenating the adjacent $M$ $\mathbf{z}_{L+1}[n]$ vectors and providing $[\mathbf{z}_{L+1}[n-M];\cdots;\mathbf{z}_{L+1}[n];\cdots,\mathbf{z}_{L+1}[n+M]]$ to the SI to compute the speaker feature at the output of the last hidden layer (i.e., the penultimate layer or $\mathbf{z}_{(D)}[n]$).
-Then, AttNet, which is a $J$-layer DNN model, takes the speaker feature as the input to extract the weighting vector, $\bm{\omega}$, to reinforce the speaker-dependent nodes at the output of the $(L-1)$-th LSTM hidden layer of SE.
-The attention mechanism is used for the reinforcement process by simply performing $\bm{\omega}[n]\odot\mathbf{z}_{L}[n]$, where $\odot$ is an element-wise multiplication operator.
-Consequently, the enhanced speech and classified speaker identity are obtained in terms of the derived speaker-attention speech features at the $L$-th LSTM hidden layer.
-As the attention operation is performed before extracting the acoustic feature representation, we denote the approach as ``ATM$_{bef}$''.
+We then created the context information of speech by concatenating the adjacent vectors of $\mathbf{z}_{L+1}[n]$ to obtain $[\mathbf{z}'_{L+1}[n-M],\cdots;\mathbf{z}'_{L+1}[n],\cdots,\mathbf{z}'_{L+1}[n+M]]'$ to form the input of SI to compute the speaker feature (from the output of the last hidden layer).
+Then, AttNet, which is a $J$-layer DNN model, takes the speaker feature as the input to compute the weighting vector, $\bm{\omega}$, to weight the LSTM-SE by performing $\bm{\omega}[n]\odot\mathbf{z}_{L}[n]$, where $\odot$ is an element-wise multiplication operator.
+Finally, enhanced speech, $\hat{\mathbf{S}}$, and recognized speaker identity, $\hat{\mathbf{I}}$, are obtained.
+This system is referred to ATM$_{bef}$ because the attention operation is performed before extracting the acoustic feature representation.

-To train ATM$_{bef}$, we first prepare noisy LPS, speaker-identity vectors, and clean speech features to form the training set.
-Then, an iterative training is applied to individual SI and SE--AttNet models in the following steps: (1) The categorical cross-entropy loss function is used to optimize the SI model parameters, wherein the model input and output are the contextual embedding features and the speaker-identity vectors, respectively.
-(2) We extract the speaker features, $\mathbf{z}_{(D)}$, using the SI model.
-(3) The training proceeds with $\mathbf{Y}$ and $\mathbf{z}_{(D)}$ on the input side of SE and AttNet, respectively, to produce an enhanced output that approximates $\mathbf{S}$.
-Notably, the SE and AttNet models are jointly trained with an MSE loss function.
+To train ATM$_{bef}$, we prepare noisy LPS features as the input and the corresponding speaker-identity vectors and clean LPS features as the two outputs.
+Then, an iterative training procedure is applied to train SI and SE--AttNet models using the following steps: (1) The categorical cross-entropy loss is used to train the SI model, where the model input and output are the contextual embedding features and the speaker-identity vectors, respectively.
+(2) The speaker features, $\mathbf{z}_{D}$, using the SI model was then extracted.
+(3) The training proceeds with $\mathbf{Y}$ and $\mathbf{z}_{D}$ on the input side of SE and AttNet, respectively, to produce an enhanced output that approximates $\mathbf{S}$.
+Notably, the SE and AttNet models are jointly trained based on the MSE loss.